jorenf/two-dark-ui/README.md

 ### FAQ

-__Why do the colors change when I switch Syntax themes.__
+__Why do the colors change when I switch Syntax themes?__
-This UI theme uses the same background color as the choosen Syntax theme.
+This UI theme uses the same background color as the chosen Syntax theme.
 In case that Syntax theme has a dark background color, it only uses its hue, but otherwise stays light.
 This lets you use light-dark combos.

 [1]: https://github.com/atom/one-light-ui